cssinjs/jss/docs/external-projects.md

 [Aphrodisiac](https://github.com/cssinjs/aphrodisiac) provides Aphrodite like api on top of JSS.

+[CSSX](https://github.com/krasimir/cssx) CSS syntax which can use JSS for rendering.

 ### JSS Plugins

 [jss-vendor-prefixer-ie10](https://github.com/alexkuz/jss-vendor-prefixer-ie10) JSS plugin that handles vendor prefixes for the legacy browsers.